by Brandy Von Holten, Mora, Mo.

 (Originally published in our January 2018 issue)

 Have you ever had someone demand something when you would have gladly done it if they would have asked nicely?
 Have you ever had a boss that was too bossy?
 Think about how much more could get done if every request was asked, then told, and then demanded.
 This is the basis of earning the trust of people and of your mule.
 Of course there is way more to this than asking, telling, and demanding a cue.
 You must always ask first, and you must always follow through with your demand.
-If you are wondering what in the world I am talking about, then read along with me and learn how creating trust and respect can be as easy as 1-2-3.
+If you are wondering what in the world I am talking about, then read along with me and learn how creating trust and respect with mules and donkeys can be as easy as 1-2-3.

 All training begins on the ground.
 I ask that my mule back up, demonstrate all gaits from the ground, and yield the hind quarters.
 Let’s start with sending them around.
 With my lead rope in my left hand, I will raise my left hand, point, and look at my pointing hand.
 This is me “asking” my mule to read my body language, which I consider a level 1.
 If the mule does not depart, I will then cluck or kiss once.
 It is imperative that you only make the noise for a short amount of time, because if you turn into a kissing machine or clucking machine, you are begging.